 On-demand vapes heat cannabis only during your draw.
 Between hits, the oven cools and stops releasing terpenes into the air.
 Session vapes keep the oven hot for 5-10 minutes, producing continuous low-level odor.

-4. Exhale through a window or sploof
+4. Exhale through a window or carbon filter

 5. Clean your vape regularly